Installing SaveToDB SDK Samples

 Installing/Removing Using Wizard

-Then run the setup.cmd and follow wizard steps.
+Next, execute setup.cmd and follow the wizard steps.

-You can install or remove samples or list sample objects existing in a database.
+You can install or remove samples and list existing sample objects in your database.

-Each zip file contains a single sample, including source codes and installer instructions.
+Each zip file contains a single sample, including source code and installation instructions.

-For example, sample02.zip for Oracle Database contains files
+For instance, sample02.zip for Oracle Database includes the following files:

 install.lst